 Attractions at Llanberis

 Llanberis can be reached direct from either Caernarfon or Bangor.
-If travelling on the Welsh Highland Railway, disembark at Caernarfon and take the Snowdon Sherpa bus service S1 to Llanberis.
-From Bangor, Snowdon Sherpa bus service S2 also travels to Llanberis.
+If travelling on the Welsh Highland Railway, disembark at Caernarfon and take the Sherpa'r Wyddfa bus service to Llanberis.
+There are also other routes they cover, including from Bangor to Llanberis.

 The Snowdon Mountain Railway is a 2.5hr round trip to the top of Yr Wyddfa (Snowdon), the highest mountain in Wales at 1,086m (3,560ft).
 Refreshments and gifts are available at Hafod Eryri Visitor Centre.